Cole strikes out 12, Bregman HR lifts Astros over Tigers 6-3

+HOUSTON (AP) — A day after failing to back a gem by ace Justin Verlander, Alex Bregman and the Houston Astros were determined to convert on another from Gerrit Cole.

-HOUSTON (AP) — Gerrit Cole struck out 12 over seven scoreless innings, Alex Bregman homered and the Houston Astros beat the Detroit Tigers 6-3 Thursday night.
+Cole struck out 12 over seven scoreless innings, Bregman homered and the Astros beat the Detroit Tigers 6-3 Thursday night.
+After the Tigers stunned Houston in a 2-1 win Wednesday despite Verlander’s complete-game two-hitter, the Astros gave Cole more than enough run support.

+Michael Brantley extended his hitting streak to 15 games with a fourth-inning double, and Bregman followed with a lined shot to the first row of the left field Crawford Boxes for his 31st homer.

+“He set the tone,” Bregman said of Cole.
+“He came out dominant and was striking a lot of guys out so we knew we had to get him some runs, especially based on the fact that Verlander did the same thing yesterday, and we didn’t give him any run support.”

 Cole (15-5) pitched two-hit ball and allowed one walk over 94 pitches.
-He’s 11-0 with a 1.84 ERA in his past 15 starts and has 238 strikeouts this season, one shy of teammate and league leader Justin Verlander.
+He’s 11-0 with a 1.84 ERA in his past 15 starts and has 238 strikeouts this season, one shy of teammate and league leader Verlander.

 Cole returned for his first start since Aug.
 7 after dealing with right hamstring discomfort.
 He showed no signs of rust, retiring 16 of his final 17 batters.

-After the Tigers stunned Houston in a 2-1 win Wednesday night despite Verlander’s complete-game two-hitter, the Astros gave Cole more than enough run support.
-Michael Brantley extended his hitting streak to 15 games with a fourth-inning double, and Bregman followed with a lined shot to the first row of the left field Crawford Boxes for his 31st homer.
+“There was no governor on him, he was letting it go and pitching very effectively,” Astros manager AJ Hinch said.
+“I was very impressed with how he approached the game from the very beginning.
+He was going to set a great tone for us after a tough loss.
+Comes out and punches out a bunch of guys and commands the game.”

 Brantley finished with three hits, including a two-run single in the seventh.
+He leads the majors with a .338 batting average.

 Tigers starter Jordan Zimmermann (1-9) allowed three hits and two runs while striking out four in five innings.